AishwaryaGopal12/imageprocessor/README.md

 ## Python ecosystem

-To fit the package in the Python ecosystem, we are enhancing an existing package called [InstaPy](https://github.com/UBC-MDS/InstaPy) by adding more features.
+To fit the package in the Python ecosystem, we are following the most  most comprehensive image processing library in Python called [scikit-image](https://scikit-image.org/) by adding more features.
 Moreover, we're planning to add some of the image processing functions from [DSCI 511, lab3](https://github.ubc.ca/MDS-2020-21/DSCI_511_py-prog_students/blob/master/release/lab3/lab3_release.ipynb) and [DSCI 572](https://github.ubc.ca/MDS-2020-21/DSCI_572_sup-learn-2_students) into the package for use by MDS instructors in the future.

 ## Functions